YBouquet/deep_learning_2020/README.md

 `python test.py`

-To generate the graph of the data distribution (WARNING: doesn't work in the VM):
+To generate the graph of the data distribution:

 `python plot_data.py`

-To generate the graph of the data distribution with the results of the models (WARNING: doesn't work in the VM):
+To generate the graph of the data distribution with the results of the models:

 `python plot_results.py`